To explore a specific “Frequently Asked Question“, click on its turquoise +

 This is the variety of 5G that uses low and mid band frequencies and some beam forming.
 Although telecoms say Vanilla 5G is 20-50% faster than the best 4G speed now available, other than less lag time (called latency). in real life trials users are barely noticing a difference between Vanilla and current 4G.

-This form of 5G uses low-band frequencies only, with no beam-forming.
+This form of 5G uses low-band frequencies in the 600 to 700 MHz range only, with no beam-forming.
 Timothy Schoechle, author of Reinventing Wires refers to it as “4G labelled as 5G for marketing purposes.”
 Calling it ice cream would be false advertising.

 The danger with this variety, however, is that unlike Vanilla and Rocky Road, which work on demand and send signals directly to 5G-enabled devices, Dairy-Free, like 4G LTE, is always on.
 This means if a microcell transmitting Dairy-Free is placed by your home, you will be constantly bathed in high levels of radiofrequency radiation. .